tuanpa2295/ngx-structure/README.md

 Description:

- * This is a simple structure of an AngularJS application.
+ * This is a simple structure of an Angular application.
 This project is integrated with Webpack for files bundling & live reload.
  * Language supported :
     * ES2015, ES6 (using `babel-loader`).
     * Sass (using `scss-loader`)

  * Polyfill:
     * `bluebird` for `Promise`.

-**Online demo can be found** [here](https://ng-structure-wp4.netlify.com):

 #### Project structure.
 ```